-"You caused me anguish and infliceed hart upon me while I was suffering under she grief of great loss.
-You took the sword.
-Zhaligkeer, which you knew to be mine and which you knew would have saved my son, and yet you withheld it.
-These are hurts uc. ticed against me, and as one man to another I will forgive them, far you were blinded by your powu4ess.

-"But your actions caused peat hurt and injury to soldiers who had no choice but so defend their King wish limb and life.
-Many brave fell in battle, same never so rue again and their blood calkuiesodojustice.

-"I wuld have you ezecuted" here Ameronis flinched "but what would the shedding of your blood accomplish?
-Very little, I persuaded, though there are those among us wb would take some mo antre of satisfaction share.
+- than any lord dreams of one time or another, and so I forgive you there. - "You caused me anguish and inflicted hurt upon me while I was suffering under the grief of great loss.
+You took the sword, Zhaligkeer, which you knew to be mine and which you knew would have saved my son, and yet you withheld it.
+These are hurts practiced against me, and as one man to another I will forgive them, for you were blinded by your power-lust. - "But your actions caused great hurt and injury to soldiers who had no choice but to defend their King with limb and life.
+Many brave men fell in battle, some never to rise again; and their blood calls me to do justice. - would the shedding of your blood accomplish?
+Very little, I am persuaded, though there are those among us who would take some measure of satisfaction there.

-"No, I have decided that you shall live, and that she sswa of all the aggrieved widows you have left without husbands, mad all the children you have left fatherless shall be placed an your hands."
+"No, I have decided that you shall live, and that the support of all the

+"I could have you executed" - here Ameronis flinched - "but what
-"Mahi" cried Amernnis.
-"I will have so sell half my lands and all my gain for the rest of my life will be forfeiti"

-"So be it." said the King flatly.
-"At is ass you will live torn the wrong you have dome redressed.
-The families of the thin will become your families, the aminsed will become your brothers.
-And so you will treat them, far if ever complaint is raised against you hereafter, your life will be ended.

-"And you.
-Lord Lupollen," continued Qtaensln, "you chose to throw your substance to she support of ygur friend Ameronis.
-As you thought to share in she spoils of his victory, so will you share in the loss of his defeat.
-For she sentence I have pronounced upon him shall be yours as welL I have no doubt that Ameronis will welcome your aid now and in the years to come."
+- aggrieved widows you have left without husbands, and all the children you have left fatherless shall be placed in your hands." - "Ahh!" cried Ameronis.
+"I will have to sell half my land\; and all my gain for the rest of my life will be forfeit!" - "So be it," said the King flatly.
+"At least you will live to set the wrong you have done redressed.
+The families of the slain will become your families, the maimed will become your brothers.
+And so you will treat them, for if ever complaint is raised against you hereafter, your life will be ended. - "And you, Lord Lupollen," continued Quentin, "you chose to throw your substance to the support of your friend Ameronis.
+As you thought to share in the spoils of his victory, so will you share in the loss of his defeat.
+For the sentence I have pronounced upon him shall be yours as well I have no will swear fealty once more to the throne."

-Neit the remaining lords were brought before the throne.
-They paid homage respectfully, bus remained grave and stolid.
-"My lords, I am of two minds about you," said the King.
-"You had is within your power to turn Anieronis aside before he carried out his scheme, and you did not.
-Yet, unlike Lupollen, you saw clearly enough who to serve once the issue was forced.

-"Therefore, Lords Edfrith, Gorloic Kelkin, and Denellon, I do hereby condemn your disloyalty.
-But I stand ready to call you friends again if you will swear fealty once more to the throne."